The CELC Graduate Writing Center

 To make an appointment: Please use our online scheduling system.

-- Students are allowed 1 appointment per day, ranging from 30 minutes to 1.5 hours
+- Students are allowed 1 appointment per day, ranging from 60-90 minutes

 - Students will be asked to read their assignment aloud, as this allows the student and consultant to hear more easily any gaps in flow or understanding

 - Writing Consultants can work with a hard or digital copy of the assignment